mo-abdel-samie/mo-abdel-samie/README.md

 ### Hi there 👋, my name is Mohamed Abdel-Samie
 <img src="https://github.com/Mohamed-a591/Mohamed-a591/blob/main/Master.png" />

-#### I am a student at fucalty of engineering in computer department.
+#### I am a student in the faculty of engineering in the computer department.

-Full-Stack web developer enthusiast to develop web applications and platforms to solve business and market problems, With +3 years of experience and study a bachelor of communication and computer engineering.
+Full-Stack web developer enthusiast to develop web applications and platforms to solve business and market problems, With +3 years of experience and a bachelor of communication and computer engineering.

-Works as a full-stack web development freelancer using technologies blow and develops skills to be a MEAN stack web developer.
+Works as a full-stack web development freelancer using technologies and develops skills to be a MEAN stack web developer.

 In this phase of the career path, Seeks to be one of a development team that works with agile mindset standards to build systems, platforms, and web applications that fit the market requirements.